swiftwave-org/swiftwave.org/versioned_docs/version-2.0.x/installation.md

     sudo swiftwave service enable
     ```
     After this step, you can access Swiftwave dashboard at the same URL you opened in the previous step.
-7.  (optional) Generate SSL certificate for swiftwave dashboard
+7. Generate SSL certificate for swiftwave dashboard
     :::info

     If you have used `localhost` as domain name for management node, skip this step.